sergiofontes/lean-bem/README.md

 <button class="button button_primary -disabled -big">…</button>
 ```

-### What's BEM?
-[BEM](https://en.bem.info) (Block, Element, Modifier) is a component-based approach to web development.
-The idea behind it is to divide the user interface into independent blocks.
-This makes interface development easy and fast even with a complex UI.

 # Key concepts
-## Block
+## 🗂 Block
 An **independent page component** that can be reused.
 - The block name **describes its purpose** (“What is it?” — `menu` or `button`), not its state (“What does it look like?” — `red` or `big`).
 - Composed-words separated by a single hyphen `-`.
 E.g., `block-name`.
-- The block shouldn't influence its environment, meaning you **shouldn't set the external geometry**.
-E.g., `margin` 🚫) or *positioning* for the block.
+- The block **shouldn't influence its environment**, meaning you shouldn't set the external geometry or positioning on it.

 #### Nesting
 - Blocks can be nested in each other.